KnutSander/kusto-detective-agency-1/case_1/README.md

-# Case 1: The Rarest Book is Missing
+# Case 1: The Rarest Book is Missing!